 Recently Adopted by the Company

 In June 2018, the FASB issued ASU 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting (“ASU 2018-07”).
 ASU 2018-07 expands the guidance in Topic 718 to include share-based payments for goods and services to non-employees and generally aligns it with the guidance for share-based payments to employees.
-The Company adopted this ASU in the first quarter of fiscal 2020 resulting in no significant impact on the Company's consolidated financial statements.
+ASU 2018-07 was effective for the Company in the first quarter of fiscal 2020 and the adoption of this guidance had no impact on our consolidated financial statements.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) (“ASU 2016-02”).
 This ASU requires that lessees recognize assets and liabilities for leases with lease terms greater than twelve months in the statement of financial position and also requires improved disclosures to help users of financial statements better understand the amount, timing and uncertainty of cash flows arising from leases.
-The Company adopted this ASU in the first quarter of fiscal 2020 resulting in a significant impact on the Company's consolidated financial statements.
-For the impact on the Company’s consolidated financial statements, refer to Note 3 - Leases.
+This ASU was effective in the first quarter of fiscal 2020 resulting in the Company recording right-of-use (“ROU”) assets and lease liabilities on the consolidated balance sheet.
+The adoption of this standard did not have a material impact on the consolidated financial statements of operations and consolidated statements of cash flows.
+For the impact on the Company's consolidated financial statements, refer to Note 3 - Leases.

 The Company adopted ASC 842, Leases on November 4, 2019 using the modified transition method without retrospective application to comparative periods.
 The Company elected the package of three practical expedients allowed for under the transition guidance.
-Accordingly, the Company did not reassess: (1) whether any expired or existing contracts are or contain leases; (2) the lease classification for any expired or existing leases; or (3) initial direct costs for any existing leases.
-The Company has also elected not to recognize right-of-use assets (“ROU”) and lease liabilities for short-term leases that have a term of 12 months or less.
+Accordingly, the Company did not reassess: (1) whether any expired or existing contracts are/or contain leases; (2) the lease classification for any expired or existing leases; or (3) initial direct costs for any existing leases.
+The Company has also elected not to recognize ROU assets and lease liabilities for short-term leases that have a term of 12 months or less.